-Cloud services enablement company BitTitan has released the Azure Starter Kit, a collection of tools and sales education materials to help IT service providers sell, onboard and service Microsoft Azure.
+Cloud services enablement company BitTitan has released the Azure Starter Kit, a collection tools and sales education materials to help IT service providers sell, onboard and service Microsoft Azure.
 Available through BitTitan's MSPComplete platform, the starter kit includes tools for scanning customer environments and for database and cloud storage migrations.

 Since about 2013, BitTitan has offered Office 365 migration software to Microsoft cloud partners, and the company is now following Microsoft's lead by focusing on Azure migration projects.
 According to Rocco Seyboth, vice president and general manager at BitTitan, Azure is "the next big push for Microsoft."